 Understanding your Mastercard® statement and how to pay it

 So, your first Mastercard payment is coming up.
 Not to fear.
-Making payments to your ATB Mastercard is simple with ATB Online and ATB Mobile.
+Making payments to your ATB Mastercard is simple with ATB Online and the ATB Personal app.
 We can help you 1) set up your Mastercard account as a new payee, 2) make payments, including set-it-and-forget-it recurring payments and 3) understand interest and how it’s applied to your statement